janwilmans/guidelines/beginners_guide_to_cpp.md

 # Start Learning C++ in 5 minutes

 I recently came across a comment of user `Aftab Rehmat` on the `C++ and Qt` Telegram group, I'm paraphrasing: "Can someone tell me the very basics of C++ for an absolute beginner".
 And the response was 'These is no beginning, its a sea of complexity and you need to dive deep to learn it'.
 I though this was both true and harmful.
 While these is definitely a lot you _can_ learn, I don't think you need all of it to start using it.

-To use C++ for production you need to install it and just that comes with a lot of choices like, what OS are you on, are you using Windows, Linux or MacOS.
+To use C++ for production you need to install it and just that comes with a lot of choices like, what OS are you targetting? are you using Windows, Linux or MacOS.
 What compiler will you use? etc. I would like leave these questions for later and go to a website called `https://compiler-explorer.com/`.
 Here you can experiment with C++ which having to install anything.

 Example 1: